bihealth/bih-cluster/bih-cluster/docs/how-to/connect/high-memory.md

 # How-To: Connect to High-Memory Nodes

-## Prequisites

-You have to register with [hpc-helpdesk@bih-charite.de](mailto:hpc-helpdesk@bih-charite.de) for requesting access.

-Afterwards, you can connect to the High-Memory using the `highmem` SLURM partition (see below).
+You can connect to high-memory nodes using the `highmem` SLURM partition (see below).
-Jobs allocating more than 200GB of RAM should be routed automatically to the `highmem` nodes.
+Jobs allocating more than 200GB of RAM are routed automatically to the `highmem` nodes.

 ## How-To